hanschacko/worldcup/README.md

 points and a fixed number of points were no longer necessarily awarded for a victory or a draw.
-The rankings were again met with criticism and in 2006, updates were introduced to reduce the evaluation period to 4 years vs. 8 years, revise the match importance parameters, and ignore the goals scored and home or away advantage.
+The rankings were again met with criticism and in 2006, updates were introduced to reduce the evaluation period to 4 years vs. 8 years, revise the match importance parameters, and ignore the goals scored and home or away advantage.<br>
 Additionally, it was recently announced that following the 2018 World Cup, the FIFA world rankings would adopt an Elo based ranking system which considers many factors including the teams previous rating, the status (in order of importance: World Cup/Olympic games, continental championship and intercontinental tournaments, world cup qualifiers, all other tournaments, and lastly friendlies), goal difference, result, and expected result of the match.
-Since this ranking has not yet been introduced the basis of this analysis will compare the results to the pre-2018 rankings.
+Since this ranking has not yet been introduced the basis of this analysis will compare the results to the pre-2018 rankings.<br>

-###History of FIFA Ranking System
+History of FIFA rankings<br>

 Original Rankings in 1993 | 1999 Ranking Updates | 2006 Ranking Updates
 --------------------------|----------------------|---------------------
-- 3 points for a win
-- 1 point for a draw |

-- Point scale factored 10x
-- Considered # of goals
+3 points for a win <br> 1 point for a draw | Point scale factored 10x <br> Considered # of goals scored <br> and conceded,home/away, importance <br>of match, and regional strength |
-scored and conceded,
-home/away, importance of
-match, and regional
-strength |
-- Reduced evaluation period
-from 8 to 4 years
+Reduced evaluation period <br>from 8 to 4 years
-- Revised match importance
-parameters
-- Ignores goals scored and
-home or away advantage

 # Project Goal